GridTools/gt4py/docs/functional/QuickstartGuide.md

 #### Data-parallel operations

-In GT4Py, operations are done on entire fields at a time as opposed to looping over all elements of a field one by one.
-The operations can be defined inside *field operators*, which much like a function that takes some immutable fields as arguments and returns another field as result.
-Field operators can only use a subset of the Python syntax.
+In GT4Py, operations are done on entire fields at a time as opposed to looping over all elements of a field and processing each element separately.
+The operations can be defined using *field operators*, which are essentially pure functions that take some immutable fields as arguments and return another field as result.
+Because of optimizations, field operators are only allowed to use a subset of the Python syntax.
+Syntactical correctness is checked by the `@field_operator` decorator.

-This field operator return the sum of two fields:
+This field operator returns the sum of the two arguments:

 ```{code-cell} ipython3
 @field_operator